Blog

 A disabled Veteran who is already receiving benefits may ask the VA for a review of his or her disability rating at any time to change their rating for a new or worsening condition.
 A Veteran also has the right to appeal a denied benefit application if he or she does so within a year of the VA’s decision.

 If it has been more than a year since the VA has granted disability benefits, the Veteran must reopen their claim.
-If it has been less than a year since the VA has granted the Veteran disability benefits, the request for a new disability rating becomes an appeal of the Vet’s claim.
+If it has been less than a year since the VA granted the Veteran benefits, the request for a new disability rating becomes an appeal of the Vet’s claim.
 In an appeal, the VA must consider medical records but may also require the Veteran to undergo a Compensation and Pension (C&P) medical exam.
 Berry Law can help you appeal your VA decision and get the disability rating you deserve.

 Our Veterans’ disability attorneys at Berry Law can help you file an appeal with the VA or seek an increase in your disability rating if you have a skin condition that is connected to your exposure to burn pits and/or service in the Gulf War.
 Or, if your condition has worsened since a previous disability rating was issued, we can help you request an increased rating.